um-grex/grex-docs/content/english/running-jobs/batch-jobs.md

 Thus, from the point of view of the SMP/threaded jobs resources request, the following considerations are important:

 > - asking always only a single compute node and one task  (__-\-nodes=1 -\-ntasks=1__) job.
 > - asking for several CPU cores on it per job, up to the maximum number of CPU cores per node (__-\-cpus-per-task=N__) where N should not exceed the total physical cores available on the node.
-Depending on the partition, you may choose N up to 12 on the **compute** partition, up to 52 on the **skylake** partition, up to 40 on the **largemem** partition, ... etc.
+Depending on the partition, you may choose N up to 52 on the **skylake** partition, up to 40 on the **largemem** partition, ... etc.
 > - making sure that the total memory asked for does not exceed the memory available on the node (refer to the section about node characteristics, [hardware](grex/#hardware) for more information).
 > - making sure that the code would use exactly the number of CPU cores allocated to the job, to prevent waste or congestion of the resources.